iToBoS/Lesion-Detection-Challange/README.md

-# iToBoS-Challenge
+# iToBoS 2024 - Skin Lesion Detection with 3D-TBP
-Official repository of the iToBoS challenge dataset.
+Official repository of the iToBoS skin lesion detection challenge dataset.

 ## Overview
 The iToBoS challenge aims to provide a benchmark for evaluating object detection algorithms.
 This repository contains the dataset and tools necessary for training and testing models.